mbrdg/mbrdg.github.io/README.md

 # Coffee & State Synchronization

-This repo holds all the contents in my personal website.
+This repo holds all the contents related to my personal website.

 The site is hosted through [GitHub pages](https://pges.github.com) and it is built with [Astro](https://astro.build).